Roast Half Chicken

 Start peeling potatoes.
 Make sure they're a uniform size, cut in half as necessary.
 Put in pot of cold water on stove with a half teaspoon of salt.

-Get potatoes boiling, then turn down to a simmer with a slightly ajar lid.
+Get potatoes boiling, then turn down to a simmer with a slightly ajar lid, or maybe it's a high-tech pot with a hole in the lid.

 Check the chicken - it is most likely done, or will be soon.
-Temp of stuffing wants to be well over 165 and the chicken itself should be 185.
-Move the probe around a bit to verify, unless you already have a few in different spots.
+The chicken should be at least 185.
+Move the probe around a bit to verify.
 Should be no pink juices and legs should be easy to move around.
 If done, remove from oven.
-Put bird on plate and tent with foil.
+Put the half bird on a plate and tent with foil.

 When the gravy is thick and the potatoes are done you're ready to serve.
 If you're making soup out of the bones don't drain the potatoes; instead transfer them into a different pot on the still warm burner in order to dry them.
 Then as chicken bones become free add them to the potato water.
 Either refrigerate the bone water until tomorrow or boil it up now with onions, celery and carrots.